International carbon markets can play a key role in reducing global greenhouse gas emissions cost-effectively.

 creates a new, more ambitious market mechanism.

-In 2014, a 3-year project was initiated by the European Commission in close cooperation with China to support the design and the implementation of emission trading in China.
+In 2014-2017, the European Commission in close cooperation with China carried out a 3-year project to support the design and the implementation of emissions trading in China.

-The project provides technical assistance for capacity building.
-It supports the 7 regional pilot systems already set up and the establishment of a nation-wide emission trading system.
+The project provided technical assistance for capacity building and supported the seven regional pilot systems already set up and the establishment of a national emissions trading system.

-In the EU-China Joint Statement on Climate Change adopted at the EU-China Summit on 29 June 2015, the EU and China agreed to "further enhance existing bilateral cooperation on carbon markets, building upon and expanding on the on-going EU-China emission trading capacity building project and work together in the years ahead on the issues related to carbon emissions trading."
+In the EU-China Joint Statement on Climate Change adopted at the EU-China summit in 2015, the EU and China agreed to further enhance their bilateral cooperation on carbon markets.

 The Korean emissions trading system (KETS), launched in 2015, covers around 66% of Korea's total greenhouse gas emissions.
 It is the first mandatory emissions trading system among non-Annex I countries under the UNFCCC.